OWASP/www-policy/operational/membership.md

 ## Overview

 The OWASP Foundation is a member-led organization.
 Members serve as Board Members, Leaders, and volunteers for our community.
 Members have a vote in the election of OWASP Leaders.
 Membership is a privilege guided by the [Code of Conduct](/www-policy/operational/code-of-conduct), which has dues set by the OWASP Board of Directors, and are detailed below.
 Discounts are available for students, multi-year memberships, and for people living in developing economies.
-Complementary membership is available for active leaders, and Honorary Lifetime Membership may be granted by the Board of Directors for extraordinary service to OWASP and its mission over a long period of time.
+Complimentary membership is available for active leaders, and Distinguished Lifetime Membership may be granted by the Board of Directors for extraordinary service to OWASP and its mission over a long period of time.

 ## Membership